 The two bets moved in opposite directions this year, causing losses and proving that even hedges that look perfect can break down, Pirrong said.

 JPMorgan said in a regulatory filing that it purchased $144 billion of CDS related to the five European countries as of the end of the first quarter, while it sold $142 billion.
-Goldman Sachs (GS) bought $175 billion of protection and sold $164 billion, the firm said in its filing.
+Goldman Sachs (GS:US) bought $175 billion of protection and sold $164 billion, the firm said in its filing.
 Spokesmen for the two New York- based companies declined to comment.
 Bank of America Corp.
-(BAC), Morgan Stanley (MS) and Citigroup Inc. (C) report only net CDS exposures.
+(BAC:US), Morgan Stanley (MS:US) and Citigroup Inc. (C:US) report only net CDS exposures.

 The five banks together account for 96 percent of the credit-derivatives market in the U.S., according to the Office of the Comptroller of the Currency.
 JPMorgan has written a quarter of the total.
 U.S. banks’ sales of CDS on five European countries’ debt surged 30 percent during 2011 from $496 billion at the end of the previous year, BIS data show.